brightigiemokha/django_todo/README.md

 #### **First Time Visitor**
    - I want to know what Task Todo App is
-   - I want to navigate the website intuitively
+   - I want to navigate the App easily
-   - I want to find additional information
+   - I want to find additional information on how to use
    - I want to check out Control

   #### **Returning User/Agent**